 This delicious and healthy chia seed pudding is packed with protein, omega-3, antioxidants and calcium.
 This is a winner in my house because it only needs around 5 minutes preparation time and there are so many variations that it never gets boring.

-This is the perfect introduction to drinking your greens.
-Antioxidants help to prevent and repair damage to body tissues, our skin included
+This easy green smoothie is the perfect introduction to drinking your greens.
+It’s packed with antioxidants, to prevent and repair damage to body tissues.